 THEA is the first organisation to adopt the Code of Practice for Governance of State Bodies launched by Minister for Public Expenditure and Reform Paschal Donohoe in 2016, for implementation by a higher education sector and this code will become a model for implementation across the sector as a whole.

 The Code sets out best practice in governance across areas such as business and financial reporting roles and responsibilities, ethics, risk management, relationships with the HEA, department, Minister and the Oireachtas, remuneration and superannuation and internal audit.
-A balance has been struck in the Code between the need for strong accountability and the requirement to support the Institutes of Technology under the legal framework and the environment within which they operate.
+A balance has been struck in the Code between the need for strong accountability and the requirement to support the sector under the legal framework and the environment within which they operate.

 The Code is a living document and will be updated over time in line with developments in best practice in Governance.